 Over time, money is spent to fulfill the specified award purpose.
 Each financial transaction (e.g., salary payments, purchases, travel and business expenses) must be associated with the relevant PTA and tagged by transaction codes (called expenditure types) that identify the type of expenditure.
 Refer to Topic Overviews: Authority to Create Financial Transactions and Purpose and Use of Expenditure Type Codes for more information.

 Expenditure transactions must be reviewed and approved by individuals with the appropriate financial approval authority.
-Refer to Topic Overview: Authority to Approve Financial Transactions for more information.
+Refer to Topic Overview: Financial Transaction Approval for more information.

 When additional funds are received, they are coded with a transaction object code that identifies the type of revenue, and they are deposited into the appropriate awards.
 Refer to Topic Overview: Purpose and Use of Object Codes for more information.